COVID-19 Tracking Poll: Many Say California Reopening Too Quickly, Worry Cases Will Increase

 Thirty percent say they are already going to the dentist for a routine cleaning or expect to do so this summer.
 Likewise, 39% of Californians have already visited or expect soon to visit a doctor’s office for a nonurgent appointment.

-Four months into efforts to contain COVID-19, significant majorities of Californians continue to say they follow recommended behaviors to slow the spread of the coronavirus, although compliance has changed since we first asked in April for some behaviors.
+Four months into efforts to contain COVID-19, significant majorities of Californians continue to say they follow recommended behaviors to slow the spread of the coronavirus, although compliance for some behaviors has changed since we first asked in April.

 Seventy-two percent say they avoid unnecessary trips out of the home “all” or “most of the time,” about 16 percentage points lower than when we first asked two months ago.